eaobservatory/hedwig/doc/maint/overview.rst

 Other modules which are worth mentioning in this overview are:

-`hedwig.error`
+:mod:`hedwig.error`
     Defines a number of exception classes.
-    Many of these inherit from a `FormattedError` class which has a constructor that applies new-style Python string formatting to its arguments.
+    Many of these inherit from a :class:`~hedwig.error.FormattedError` class which has a constructor that applies new-style Python string formatting to its arguments.

-`hedwig.type`
+:mod:`hedwig.type`
     Defines a large number of data types used by Hedwig.
     Some of these are `namedtuple` types and some are custom classes.

-    * Many of the `namedtuple` types are defined in terms of the columns of a database table (as defined in `hedwig.db.meta`).
+    * Many of the `namedtuple` types are defined in terms of the columns of a database table (as defined in :mod:`hedwig.db.meta`).
-      For example the `Person` `namedtuple` contains the columns of the `person` database table with a few added attributes.
+      For example the :class:`~hedwig.type.Person` `namedtuple`
+      contains the columns of the
+      `person` database table with a few added attributes.

-    * There a some enumeration-type classes, such as `ProposalState`.
+    * There a some enumeration-type classes, such as :class:`~hedwig.type.ProposalState`.
       These contain a series of upper case class attributes with integer values.
 There is often also a table of information about the enumeration values and a set of methods for working with them.

-    * Finally there is a `ResultCollection` class (which inherits from `OrderedDict`) and a few more specific classes which inherit from it.
+    * Finally there is a :class:`~hedwig.type.ResultCollection` class (which inherits from `OrderedDict`) and a few more specific classes which inherit from it.
       These are used by database methods which return multiple results.
       The use of `OrderedDict` as the basis for these classes rather than a simple list may not always seem necessary, but at some times it can be very useful, such as when trying to "sync" sets of database methods.

-`hedwig.util`
+:mod:`hedwig.util`
     Contains general utilities.

+    :func:`~hedwig.util.get_logger` returns a
-    `get_logger` returns a `FormattedLogger` wrapper around the standard Python logger to apply new-style string formatting.
+    :class:`~hedwig.util.FormattedLogger` wrapper around the standard
+    Python logger to apply new-style string formatting.